 Two members of Hong Kong’s professional set fall for one another despite their radically different backgrounds.
-While one of them struggles to fulfill his debt to his mother, the other is forced to weigh the paternal expectations that brought her to Hong Kong against their new relationship. (e-mail for script information)
+While one of them bends his ethics trying to fulfill his debt to family, the other is forced to weigh the paternal expectations that brought her to Hong Kong against their new relationship.
+In development.

 Part of a series of short films with commercial director Michael Sugrue.
 If you look at the scripts for one of these, you’ll see a good example of the tweaks that occur during production.